276 Upper Street,

 No one has favorited this theater yet

-This building on Upper Street at the corner of Florence Road was originally built in 1859/60 as a Vestry Hall for the Parish of St. Mary, Islington and the architects were Gray & Webb.
+Located on Upper Street at the corner of Florence Road in the north London inner-city district of Islington.
+It was originally built in 1859/60 as a Vestry Hall for the Parish of St. Mary, Islington and the architects were Gray & Webb.
 It had a Neo-Classical style facade that contained pedimented windows.
 It was later used as a Town Hall until the present Islington Town Hall was built in the mid-1920’s.

 It was converted into the Lido Cinema which opened on 27th September 1928.
 The auditorium was decorated in a modern Art Deco style and seating was provided for 642 in the stalls and 496 in the balcony.
 It was equipped with a Christie 2Manual theatre organ which was opened by Steff Langston.

 From 3rd December 1935 it was taken over by Oscar Deutsch’s Odeon Theatres Ltd. chain and was re-named Odeon in 1936.